 Fingers, Frets, And Strings

-Next is the numbering system for the strings of the guitar.
-This is the opposite of what you might think.
-Most people think that the thickest string is the first string.
-It’s exactly the opposite.
-The thinnest string is the first string.
-The second string, third, fourth, fifth, sixth follow from there.
-That’s not really hard.
-You’re just going to want to be aware that the thinnest string is the first string, and the thickest string is the sixth string.
+Next, let’s go over the numbering system for the strings of the guitar, which is a bit counterintuitive.
+Most people think the string closest to them, the thickest string, is the first string of the guitar, but it’s actually the opposite.
+The string closest to the floor, the thinnest string, is the first string.
+The next string up, the second thinnest string, is the second string, and so on from there.
+Just be aware that your thinnest string is the first string, and the thickest string is the sixth string.

 The last numbering system that we’ll go over is for the frets on the guitar, which are the metal strips placed along the fretboard.
 The first fret is the metal strip closest to the headstock of the guitar, and then it counts down from there.